MWessel27/unix_shell/README.md

 # Description
 Creating a Unix Shell program similar to Terminal.
-Basic functionality includes the ability to run any shell command as well as a series of commands and arguments.
+Basic functionality includes the ability to run any shell command as well as a series of commands and arguments delimited by a semicolon or in a specified batch file.

-Examples:
+Find this project on GitHub: https://github.com/MWessel27/unix_shell

+# Examples

 1. Single commands